rdlauer/articles/blues/geofencing/geofencing.md

 ### Running the Web App

-With our web app built, we can:
+With our web app built, in our terminal we can:

 - Install dependencies with `yarn install`.
 - Run the app with `yarn start`.